 “When Europeans arrived, some of those populations were wiped out completely,” Bastien Llamas, an author of the study who is a geneticist with the University of Adelaide, told Science .

 DeSoto claiming the Mississippi, as depicted in the United States Capitol rotunda ( public domain )

 Mitochondrial DNA provides only part of the picture, the article states—the line of mother to child.
 You don’t see if male genes survived, or even what happened with women who didn’t have children.
 (Though if they didn’t have children obviously their genes would not survive in present-day people.)

 The Science article tells how the study was conducted.
-The researchers took DNA from the 92 skeletons and mummies from western South America, from Mexico to Chile.
+The researchers took DNA from the 92 skeletons and mummies from western North and South America, from Mexico to Chile.
 The team sequenced the mitochondrial genome of each person’s remains.
 Mitochondrial genes descend from mother to child, “so the sequences open a window onto the matrilineal heritage of indigenous Americans extending all the way back to their roots in Siberia,” the article states.

 Natives reject the idea that all of their ancestors arrived from Siberia, so this study has an element of controversy.
 The article states: